Relational dialectics: Concepts

 The table above shows typical dialectical tensions experienced by relational partners based on research done by Baxter and Montgomery showing contrasting efforts in two different ways.
 The column that displays examples of Internal Dialect shows "ongoing tensions played out within a relationship".
 The column that displays examples of External Dialect shows "ongoing tensions between a couple and their community".

 Integration–separation is "a class of relational dialectics that includes connection–autonomy, inclusion–seclusion, and intimacy–independence."
 Some individual autonomy must be given up to connect to others.

 Stability–change is "a class of relational dialectics that includes certainty–uncertainty, conventionally–uniqueness, predictability–surprise, and routine–novelty."
 Things must be consistent but not mundane.
 There must be a balance between the expected and unexpected in order to keep a relationship.

 Expression–nonexpression is "a class of relational dialectics that includes openness–closedness, revelation–concealment, candor–secrecy, and transparency–privacy".
 In a relationship, it is important to keep some things between the two parties, while other parts of the relationship are okay to allow the public to know about.

 According to Michaela Meyer, "relational dialectics theory exposes tensions within interpersonal relationships while at the same time it assumes a continual maintenance and repair of these tensions.
 As a result, relational dialectics theory is incredibly useful for defining how tensions are managed within relationships."
 Extensive research has been done regarding the role dialectical tensions play in relationships, as well as the various factors that influence the tensions and the degree to which they affect the relationship.
 Through studies of romantic relationships, long-distance relationships, friendships, and family relationships, researchers have observed the existence and frequency of certain dialectical tensions within various types of relationships.

 According to Marsha Linehan, founder of DBT or Dialectical Behavior Therapy, some people have great difficulty resolving the dialectic tensions that arise in relationships.
 Many people with personality disorders, potentially caused or made worse by dysfunctional upbringing, especially Borderline Personality Disorder (BPD) and some others, perpetually vascilate between the poles of the dialectic conflict, with resulting instability causing problems in living that are not mediated by other therapy modalities.
 In DBT's biosocial theory, some people "have a biological predisposition for emotional dysregulation, and their social environment validates maladaptive behavior.

-A study of 25 heterosexual married couples was designed to determine what types of dialectical tensions were most prevalent in antagonistic conflicts between spouses.
+Erbert 2000 studied 25 heterosexual married couples to determine what types of dialectical tensions were most prevalent in antagonistic conflicts between spouses.
 Larry Erbert found that the Openness v.
 Closedness dialectic was most commonly referenced through examples by participants.
 Research conducted by Baxter and Montgomery confirmed this finding, and broke the dialectic down into four subcategories to further analyze its existence in romantic relationships.